 think about how the matter could be resolved

-be informed by checking the policies and guidelines set by the Department and Example School (see “Further Information and Resources” section below).
+be informed by checking the policies and guidelines set by the Department and Coimadai Primary School (see “Further Information and Resources” section below).

 Support person

-You are welcome to have a support person to assist you in raising a complaint with our school.
+You are welcome to have a support person to assist you in raising a complaint or concern with our school.
 Please advise us if you wish to have a support person to assist you, and provide their name, contact details, and their relationship to you.

-Complaints process
+Raising a concern

-Example School is always happy to discuss with parents/carers and community members any concerns that they may have.
-Concerns in the first instance should be directed to [insert details how you would prefer concerns to be raised at your school, for example your child’s teacher, Year Level Coordinators, Assistant Principal or Principal].
+Coimadai Primary School is always happy to discuss with parents/carers and community members any concerns that they may have.
+Concerns in the first instance should be directed to your child’s teacher, the Welfare Officer or Principal.
 Where possible, school staff will work with you to ensure that your concerns are appropriately addressed.

+Making a complaint

-Where concerns cannot be resolved in this way, parents or community members may wish to make a formal complaint to the [insert role, i.e. Principal or Assistant Principal, noting that formal complaints should be directed to a member of the school’s leadership team].
+Where concerns cannot be resolved in this way, parents or community members may wish to make a formal complaint to the Principal, noting that formal complaints should be directed to a member of the school’s leadership team.

 If you would like to make a formal complaint, in most cases, depending on the nature of the complaint raised, our school will first seek to understand the issues and will then convene a resolution meeting with the aim of resolving the complaint together.
 The following process will apply:

-Complaint received: Please either email, telephone or arrange a meeting through the front office with] the [Assistant Principal or Principal], to outline your complaint so that we can fully understand what the issues are.
+Complaint received: Please either email, telephone or arrange a meeting through the front office with the Principal], to outline your complaint so that we can fully understand what the issues are.
 We can discuss your complaint in a way that is convenient for you, whether in writing, in person or over the phone.

-Information gathering: Depending on the issues raised in the complaint, the Principal, Assistant Principal or nominee may need to gather further information to properly understand the situation.
+Information gathering: Depending on the issues raised in the complaint, the Principal or nominee may need to gather further information to properly understand the situation.
 This process may also involve speaking to others to obtain details about the situation or the concerns raised.

-Response: Where possible, a resolution meeting will be arranged with the [Assistant Principal/Principal] to discuss the complaint with the objective of reaching a resolution satisfactory to all parties.
+Response: Where possible, a resolution meeting will be arranged with the Principal to discuss the complaint with the objective of reaching a resolution satisfactory to all parties.
 If after the resolution meeting we are unable to resolve the complaint together, we will work with you to produce a written summary of the complaint in the event you would like to take further action about it.
 In some circumstances, the Principal may determine that a resolution meeting would not appropriate.
 In this situation, a response to the complaint will be provided in writing.